-Our credit facility with SVB contains operating and financial covenants that restrict our business and financing activities, and is subject to acceleration in specified circumstances, which may result in SVB taking possession and disposing of any collateral.
+Our credit facility with SVB and Innovation contains milestones that must be achieved in order to draw down on our debt facility and operating and financial covenants that restrict our business and financing activities, and is subject to acceleration in specified circumstances, which may result in SVB and Innovation taking possession and disposing of any collateral.

 Our credit facility contains restrictions that limit our flexibility in operating our business.
-Under the terms of the loan and security agreement dated as of February 26, 2021, as amended on August 26, 2021, with SVB (the "LSA"), pursuant to which SVB extended a \$20.5 million term loan facility to us, of which \$10.5 million was received on March 1, 2021 in an initial tranche and up to an aggregate of \$10.0 million may be received in two equal tranches subject to our satisfaction of certain conditions thereunder, we may not, among other actions, without the prior written consent of SVB, (a) pay any dividends or make any other distribution or payment or redeem, retire or purchase any capital stock, except in certain prescribed circumstances, (b) create, incur, assume, or be or be liable with respect to any indebtedness except certain permitted indebtedness, or make or permit any payment on any subordinated debt, except under certain limited circumstances, or (c) merge or consolidate with any other person, other than certain limited exceptions.
-Additionally, in the event that we do not maintain the applicable Minimum Cash Balance, which is currently \$30.0 million, under our facility with SVB for any calendar quarter, we are required, during the term of the LSA to maintain to have at all times cumulative "Cash Burn" (as defined in the LSA) for the periods ending March 31, 2021, June 30, 2021, September 30, 2021, December 31, 2021 and March 31, 2022 and for each calendar quarter thereafter less than or equal to \$10.5 million, \$17.0 million, \$56.1 million, \$61.1 million and \$65.6 million, respectively; provided, however, that the above amounts shall be increased by an amount equal to 75% of the aggregate net cash proceeds received by us from the sale of our equity securities on or after June 30, 2021 but on or prior to the last day of such calendar quarter; provided, further, that upon the Funding Date of the Term C Loan Advance (as such terms are defined in the LSA), the Cash Burn covenant shall no longer apply.
-Our facility with SVB is collateralized by all of our assets excluding our intellectual property, on which we have granted a negative pledge.
+Under the terms of the Amended and Restated Loan and Security agreement dated as of January 7, 2022 with SVB and Innovation (the "A&R SVB LSA"), SVB and Innovation extended a \$40.0 million debt facility to us consisting of an initial tranche of \$25.0 million, of which \$20.0 million was received on January 7, 2022 and \$5.0 million may be drawn at our discretion through December 31, 2022, a second tranche of \$7.5 million which will be available to fund immediately upon receipt of final and unconditional approval for YUTREPIA by December 31, 2022, and a third tranche of \$7.5 million which will be available through August 31, 2023 upon generating trailing six-month net product sales of YUTREPIA of \$27.5 million by June 30, 2023.
+In the event we do not achieve the milestones necessary to trigger the second or third tranches of the debt facility, we will be unable to draw the full amount of the debt facility.
+In addition, under the terms of the A&R SVB LSA, we may not, among other actions, without the prior written consent of SVB and Innovation, (a) pay any dividends or make any other distribution or payment or redeem, retire or purchase any capital stock, except in certain prescribed circumstances, (b) create, incur, assume, or be liable with respect to any indebtedness except certain permitted indebtedness, or make or permit any payment on any subordinated debt, except under certain limited circumstances, or (c) merge or consolidate with any other person, other than certain limited exceptions.
+Additionally, we are required (i) during the period prior to the funding of the second tranche, to maintain at all times a minimum cash balance of \$27.5 million plus 25.0% of the aggregate net cash proceeds received by us from the sale of our equity securities on or after January 7, 2022, and (ii) after the funding of the second tranche, to achieve certain minimum YUTREPIA revenue targets.
+Our facility with SVB and Innovation is collateralized by all of our assets excluding our intellectual property, on which we have granted a negative pledge.

-If we breach certain of our debt covenants and are unable to cure such breach within the prescribed period or are not granted waivers in relation to such breach, it may constitute an event of default under the LSA, giving SVB the right to require us to repay the then outstanding debt immediately, and SVB could, among other things, foreclose on the collateral granted to them to collateralize such indebtedness, which excludes our intellectual property, if we are unable to pay the outstanding debt immediately.
+If we breach certain of our debt covenants and are unable to cure such breach within the prescribed period or are not granted waivers in relation to such breach, it may constitute an event of default under the A&R SVB LSA, giving SVB and Innovation the right to require us to repay the then outstanding debt immediately, and SVB and Innovation could, among other things, foreclose on the collateral granted to them to collateralize such indebtedness, which excludes our intellectual property, if we are unable to pay the outstanding debt immediately.